+- 1. The programme comprises at least a package of compulsory components and an individual Master's thesis.

+- 2. Additionally the programme can offer:

+- Elective educational components

+- Extra-curricular components

-- 1. The programme comprises at least a package of compulsory components and an individual Master's thesis and/or academic internship. - 2.
-Additionally the programme can offer: - a.
-Optional courses - 3.
-Educational components are categorized as specialized (400), research oriented (500) and highly specialized (600) level.
+- 3. Educational components are categorized as specialized (400), research oriented (500) and highly specialized (600) level.